emmanuel/clockwork_mango/README.txt

 (whenever tested).
 You have to take any necessary steps to prevent multiple executions of your code.

-Clockwork includes a module of expressions for commonly observed holidays (fairly United States-centric, at this point) to get you started nice and easy.
+ClockworkMango includes a module of expressions for commonly observed holidays (fairly United States-centric, at this point) to get you started nice and easy.
-The module is called Clockwork::Holidays, and it's a separate require:
+The module is called ClockworkMango::Holidays, and it's a separate require:

   require 'clockwork'
   require 'clockwork/holidays'

-  include Clockwork::Holidays::UnitedStates
+  include ClockworkMango::Holidays::UnitedStates

   case Date.today
   when MOTHERS_DAY : # call your mom